Feature #1036

 due to changes in a related task

-#24 Updated by Knödlseder Jürgen almost 9 years ago
+#24 Updated by Knödlseder Jürgen over 9 years ago

 Here is an overview over the current performances.
 The following plots show pull distributions obtained for a Gaussian model: